 The sales tax rate for most products and services sold in Connecticut is 6.35%.

 A full list of Connecticut sales tax rates is available from the Department of Revenue Services.

 When are Connecticut sales tax returns due?

-The Department of Revenue Services will determine a filing frequency based on the expected volume of annual sales, which will be monthly, quarterly or annually.
+The Department of Revenue Services will determine a filing frequency based on the expected annual sales volume, which will be monthly, quarterly, or annually.
 Generally, a business selling over $1,300 monthly in taxable sales will file monthly.
 The frequency is re-evaluated annually.

-Filings are due the last day of the month following the reporting period, unless that day falls on a weekend or federal holiday, in which case would move to the next business day.
+Filings are due the last day of the month following the reporting period, unless that day falls on a weekend or federal holiday, which would move to the next business day.

 If you have questions about the sales tax permit, the Connecticut Department of Revenue Services has a guide to sales taxes in Connecticut or can be contacted by calling 800-297-5962.

 Business owners can also visit a regional office.

 Hartford, CT 06103